 Averted in the Percy Jackson and the Olympians fan fic Aska.
 The entire elf race are now 'solicitors, attorneys and the occasional insurance salesman'.
 The elf character Motor-Oil is a bumbling wreck after losing his girlfriend.
 Also, his name is Motor-Oil.

 Played with in Power Rangers GPX, where they're the antagonists.
 They're not evil per se, but are very xenophobic, arrogant and the author compares their society to Imperial Japan.
 There are, however, genuinely nice elves, some of whom live among humans, and others who are more in the gray area.
 In other words, they're just as varied as Tolkien's elves, albeit more "humanized".
+Still, they're given something of a Doing in the Wizard treatment, but still have a mystical, if realistic, element about them.

 It's A Dangerous Business, Going Out Your Door has the Pronghorn, whose horns are functionally similar to those of unicorns.
 The first pronghorn introduced, Niles Nigellus, is a polite, smooth-talking and well-traveled charmer who offers Dash the chance to realize one of her greatest dreams by guiding her through The Dreaming.